SamyakJain2424/custom_art_system_final/README.md

 Postgres SQL

-1.*Fabric.js is used for showcasing the designs on the t-shirts*__ 2.*Multer is used to store the uploaded images in the local machine*__ 3.*Stripe is used for showcasing how payment can be done(for demo purpose only)*
+1. *Fabric.js is used for showcasing the designs on the t-shirts*
+2. *Multer is used to store the uploaded images in the local machine*
+3. *Stripe is used for showcasing how payment can be done(for demo purpose only)*